bhavikbhoir/PIMPMYPIC/README.md

 1. Login and Signup options on the homepage.
 2. Sepearate Login and Signup pages.
 3. Buttons with links to social media pages.
 (Currently takes you to the official social media pages)

+Functions under development:
+1. Make the page responsive on all display sizes using Bootstrap.
+2. Better UI.